Oral Cancer Screenings – Inwood Village, TX

 Early Cancer Detection to Keep You Healthy

 Oral cancer is a problem that has been increasing in the US over the past 16 years.
 While it does affect over 50,000 people each year, it is among the most preventable and curable cancers.
 Dentists alone catch 84% of oral cancers early on, giving you your best chance at a full recovery.
-That’s why Dr. Todd Brownlee offers in-depth oral cancer screenings during your regular checkups.
-He can detect warning signs of oral cancer before it becomes life-threatening.
-Keep reading to learn more about oral cancer screenings in Inwood Village and what Dr. Brownlee looks for during this routine check.
+That’s why Dr. Davina Prida offers in-depth oral cancer screenings during your regular checkups.
+She can detect warning signs of oral cancer before it becomes life-threatening.
+Keep reading to learn more about oral cancer screenings in Inwood Village and what Dr. Prida looks for during this routine check.

 Signs and Symptoms of Oral Cancer